AndreHoarau/applied-statistics-assessment/README.md

 # applied-statistics-assessment
-My assessment for applied statistics module.
+My assessment for applied statistics module at ATU Galway.